 Copyright ownership for Adaptors

 When a pre-existing musical work is adapted, the adapted work usually qualifies as a derivative work.
-The adaptor will co-own the in the adapted work but needs authorization from the authors of the original work to adapt it.
+The adaptor will co-own the The controls creators or rights holders have over what they have created or produced and over their identity and image. in the adapted work but needs authorization from the authors of the original work to adapt it.

-Adaptors are considered authors under copyright law if their contribution to the adaptation is .
+Adaptors are considered authors under copyright law if their contribution to the adaptation is A creative contribution to a musical work that is sufficiently distinct from any pre-existing musical work.
 This means they and the author of the pre-existing musical work can own a share of the rights in the adapted piece, legally called a derivative work.

 Properly documenting the adaptor's ownership share is the first step for them to be credited and receive a share of earnings when the derivative musical work is used.
 Learn more about this in the Songwriter Splits and Registering Musical Works topics.